Samar (2013 film): Release

 Samar was supposed to release for the Christmas weekend on 21 December 2012.
 It was later pushed to 28 December since it had not yet been cleared by the Central Board of Film Certification (CBFC).
-Due to "severe financial problems", the film was postponed to January 2013, to release during the week of Pongal.
-It was cleared by the CBFC on 22 December, and released on 13 January 2013 across 1600 screens worldwide, clashing with Kanna Laddu Thinna Aasaiya.
+Due to "severe" financial issues, the film was postponed to mid-January 2013, to release during the week of Pongal.
+It was cleared by the CBFC on 22 December, and released on 13 January 2013 in nearly 200 screens in Tamil Nadu.
 The rights for the Telugu dubbed version were bought by Five Colours.
 Post-release, Thiru lashed out at a major production house, alleging that it tried to stall the release of Samar for Pongal.

 Reception

 Box office

 According to Box Office Mojo, the film grossed $11,132 at the UK box office.

 Critical response

 Sify wrote, "a suspense thriller that is intelligently structured, Vishal's Thiru directed Samar is an all-new experience for Tamil commercial cinema viewers", with the reviewer going on to add that it was not "what one would rate as great cinema but we assure it has enough zing, visual and thrills to keep you in your seats for its runtime of a little over two hours".
 Vivek Ramz from In.com rated it 3 out of 5 and stated, "Samar has an interesting storyline, but is somewhat let down in its treatment.
 Still, it's watchable, especially for those who love suspense and thrills".
 M. Suganth from The Times of India gave the film 3.5 stars out of 5 and claimed, Samar is an engaging film that is quite a different attempt for Tamil cinema (Hollywood routinely comes up with such thrillers) and Thiru deserves a pat for confidently exploring this slightly tricky genre and managing to succeed in it.
 Rediff.coms Pavithra Srinivasan gave it 3 out of 5 and cited that it "manages to wring out a tale that's entertaining and snappy, despite its flaws", further adding that "it is slick, makes you get involved with the characters, and doesn't let you pause until almost the end", and calling it an "ideal festival fare".
 Deccan Chronicle stated that Samar was a "neat thriller with an interesting plot and a good script".